By Jack Pan — Founder of Cartosketch, developer, designer, and map enthusiast

 Raw Mapbox Static Images are accurate but generic.
 AI-styled maps are expressive but stylized.
 Here's a clear framework for picking the right tool per job.

+Cartosketch is an AI-powered map styling tool that transforms real geographic data from Mapbox into artistic visual assets — watercolor paintings, ink wash illustrations, and cartoon sketches — in under 60 seconds.
 Use a raw Mapbox Static Image when you need a utility map (navigation, wayfinding, data overlays) and an AI-styled map when the map itself is the visual — a piece of art, brand material, or storytelling asset.
 The decision comes down to whether the viewer needs to read the map or feel it.

 Feature comparison